 When making a simple change, it is recommended to avoid adjusting the specific formatting elements and instead work within or around them.
 Once satisfied, scroll to the bottom of the page and write a detailed commit summary of the new changes.
 Click Propose file change (green button), then Create pull request to submit the changes to the project.
 GitHub then does an automated merge check.
 Click Create pull request again to submit the change to the repository.
 In the final step, a developer or project committer reviews the changes, merging them into the project or asking for more changes as necessary.

 Learn more about TrueOS documentation

-To learn more about the underlying structure of TrueOS documentation like the Sphinx Documentation Generator and reStructuredText markup, browse the Advanced Documentation Changes section of the TrueOS handbook.
+To learn more about the underlying structure of TrueOS documentation like the Sphinx Documentation Generator e reStructuredText markup, browse the Advanced Documentation Changes section of the TrueOS handbook.
 This section also contains instructions for forking the repository and configuring a local clone, build testing, updating the translation files, and other useful information. o Sphinx website is also a valuable resource.